Skip to content

 Applies to: OrbitFabric generated and exported surfaces from v1.0.0 - Stable Mission Data Contract onward

-This page classifies OrbitFabric generated and exported surfaces after v1.0.0.
+This page classifies OrbitFabric generated and exported surfaces after v1.1.0.

-It is a documentation contract.
-It does not introduce new generated surfaces, new report fields, new CLI behavior, new Mission Model semantics, plugin execution, runtime behavior, ground behavior or Studio-specific APIs.
+It documents stable v1.0.0 surfaces and candidate v1.1.0 surfaces.
+It does not introduce new CLI behavior, new Mission Model semantics, plugin execution, runtime behavior, ground behavior or Studio-specific APIs.

 1. Purpose

-OrbitFabric generates and exports several surfaces derived from the validated Mission Model.
+OrbitFabric generates and exports several surfaces derived from the validated Mission Model and from Core-generated structured evidence.

 The Mission Model remains the source of truth.